swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 }
 ```

 Constraining `SubSequence` to `Sequence` doesn't work due to the recursive type requirement and it should also have the same `Element` type.
-Thus having no constriant on `SubSequence` where only the name implies that it should be a `Sequence`.
+Thus having no constraint on `SubSequence` as only the name implies that it should be a `Sequence`.

 ## Proposed solution

 Describe your solution to the problem.
 Provide examples and describe
 how they work.
 Show how your solution is better than current
-workarounds: is a cleaner, safer, or more efficient?
+workarounds: is **it fhdjsfk dshfkjdshfkjdhfkdsjfhkj**a cleaner, safer, or more efficient?

 We make protocols and generic types partially constraint.
 In addition they can be used as variable type.
 For example using the former `NodeType`: